Dragon20180618/GSOC_2020/Proposal.md

 ### **week 3**
 Converting the main CUDA program to HIP.
-Based on the accumulated CUDA to ROCm experience, this time CUDA to HIP will be faster.
+Based on the accumulated CUDA to ROCm experience, this time I turn the CUDA to HIP will be faster.
 Good code is changed.
-If I find that the code in the CUDA source program needs to be updated, I will modify the source code to some extent, such as making multiple GPU calls through omp. cudaStream_t multi-stream processing.
+If I find that the code in the CUDA source program needs to be updated, I will modify the source code to some extent, such as making multiple GPU calls through OMP. cudaStream_t multi-stream processing.

 ### **week 4**
-Completing remaining CUDA to HIP.
-And I have Check your hpx cuda file, as like get_cuda_targets.cpp. and your examples for example: cublas reality.
-And In my opinion, If I need to copy the newer CUDA include files to include/hpx/compute/ ?
+Completing remaining the CUDA to HIP.
+And I have checked your hpx cuda file, as like get_cuda_targets.cpp. and your examples such as cublas reality.
+Do I need to copy the newer CUDA include files to include/hpx/compute/ ?

   Maybe `libs_compute_cuda_api`  is the better choice.

 ### **week 5**
-add algorithm to HIP, `parallel for-loop` test.
+Adding algorithm to HIP, `parallel for-loop` test.